Motorized vs manual patio screens: which is right for your patio?

 The catch is the motor and the run.
 You need 120V at the headbox or a licensed electrician to pull a new circuit.
 On a finished ceiling or a stone wall, that wiring is the cost driver, not the motor.
 We tell every homeowner to price the wiring before pricing the motor.

-Cost: motor premium and long-term spend
+Cost: motor premium vs manual

+The motor itself is not the surprise.
+Adding a motor, a wired switch, and the smart-home plumbing is a meaningful upcharge over a manual install on the same opening.
 Both options share the same Talius hardware top to bottom.
 The motorized version adds a tubular motor, a control wire, and a switch.

+Smart-home upgrades stack on top.
+A Somfy TaHoma bridge, a wind sensor, and a sun sensor each add a line item to the quote.
 None of these add-ons are required.
 None of them justify the motor on their own.
 They earn their place when the homeowner already owns the rest of the smart home and wants the screen on the same dashboard.

 Smart-home integration and sensor automation